NotAShelf/nvf/docs/manual/release-notes/rl-0.9.md

   more flexibility in nvf and reuse of LSPs across languages.
 Dropped `deprecatedSingleOrListOf` in favor of `listOf` for the affected LSP options.

+- Made LSP presets throw more precise errors on conflicts.

 - Added {option}`vim.lsp.presets.angular-language-server.enable` for Angular
   Template support.